visgl/react-google-maps/examples/autocomplete/README.md

 ### 3) Third Party Select Widget

 This is basically the same as the custom build, except for not having to implement the list/dropdown/DOM handling yourself.
-A lot of third party text box widgets provide functionionality for handling keyboard navigation and focus handling.
+A lot of third party text box widgets provide functionality for handling keyboard navigation and focus handling.
 For the demo we used the [Combobox][combobox] from `react-widgets`.

 ## Google Maps Platform API Key